symposion/roll20-api-scripts/DynamicLightRecorder/README.md

 * **Detaching** Making a local copy of a global template for a particular graphic, so that the DL paths for it remain unaffected by changes to the global template

 ## Installation
-Copy DynamicLightRecorder.js into the API scripts for you campaign.
+Copy DynamicLightRecorder.js into the API scripts for your campaign.
 It has no external dependencies.

 ## Usage
 ###Linking dynamic lighting paths